 There could be.

-There could be a health insurance option where you can receive a portion of your money back.
+There could be a group health insurance plan where you can receive a portion of your money back.

-Additionally, there are no restrictions like paying a minimum percentage of the health insurance premiums.
+Additionally, there are no restrictions like paying a minimum percentage of health insurance premiums.

 What is it?